Have you wanted to create morning time plans with Tapestry of Grace?

 There’s actually a method to my madness.
 Geography should be scheduled at the beginning of the week because geography affects history.
 Kids won’t understand Hannibal marching his elephants over the Alps unless they look at a map.
 Geography helps history make sense.

-Literature tends to be a longer reading assignment that needs a full week to complete.
+Literature tends to be a long reading assignment that needs a full week to complete.

 That leaves Thursday for everything else.